 Thus, the summative assessment for this module consists of:

-Course work – 2 written reports covering practicals on sensory analysis and the analysis of meat products.
-Each report comprising an introduction, a short methods section, relevant results and discussion (answering specific questions) written individually.
+Course work – 1 written report covering practical on the analysis of meat products, comprising an introduction, short methods section, relevant results and discussion (answering specific questions) written individually.
 (Submission deadline: 2 weeks after the practical).
-Reports are worth 10% and 20% of the module mark.
-Also a combined caffeine and sugar practical submission on SurreyLearn (deadline one week after second practical) which will cover data manipulation and statistics, and specific questions; worth 20% of the module mark.
+Report is worth 20% of the module mark.
+Also caffeine and sugar practical submissions on SurreyLearn (deadline one week after each practical) which will cover data manipulation and statistics, and specific questions; worth 10% each of the module mark.